Legion-exe/SelfEvaluation/00-self-evaluation/README.md

 ```

 - "It is true", because variable isTrue=true and therefore, is not equal to false.
-- (After thesting it, I have to admit I didn't paid attention to the {}, leading the output to be the two print...)
+- (After thesting it, I have to admit I didn't paid attention to the {}, leading the output to be the two print because the block "if" is finished and there is no "else"...)
 ### Questions OOP

+- I still have to watch the video again, already did for the previous stuff but not yet for OOP (also, waiting them to be available :D)
 1. [:x:] **The term "instance variable" is another name for ___ ?
 And, what is it exactly?**

+-
 2. [:x:] **The term "class variable" is another name for ___ ?**
 3. [:x:] **What are parameters?**
 4. [:x:] **What are arguments?**